 Fundamental Foundations for Alabama

 - Primarily through deepening and widening the Port of Mobile and building the I-10 bridge, the Mobile Area Chamber of Commerce supports increasing Alabama’s investment in transportation infrastructure to sustain and promote economic growth, job creation, quality of life and public safety.
-The Chamber recognizes that there is a gap between current state resources and what is required to address the highway, bridge, and other road maintenance and capital needs in Alabama today and in the future, specifically for critical needs such as the completion of the four-laning U.S. Highway 98.
+The Chamber recognizes there is a gap between current state resources and what is required to address the highway, bridge, and other road maintenance and capital needs in Alabama today and in the future, specifically for critical needs such as completing the four-laning of U.S. Highway 98.

-- Advocate for adequately funding Alabama’s Education budget, including Alabama’s first class pre-kindergarten, career tech, dual enrollment and other innovative programs, in order to ensure a competitive increase in student scoring, higher graduation rates and competitive college and career ready graduates; maintain high academic standards and expectations for all Alabama students such as those found in the Alabama College and Career Ready Standards.
+- Advocate for adequately funding Alabama’s Education budget, including Alabama’s first-class pre-kindergarten, career tech, dual enrollment and other innovative programs, in order to ensure a competitive increase in student scoring, higher graduation rates and competitive college and career ready graduates; maintain high academic standards and expectations for all Alabama students such as those found in the Alabama College and Career Ready Standards or Common Core.

-- Seek a fiscal year 2020 state budget appropriation for the University of South Alabama that reflects the institution’s successful growth and increased graduation rates over the past ten years, and additional funding to support USA Health and its specialized health care mission.
+- Seek a fiscal year 2021 state budget appropriation for the University of South Alabama that reflects the institution’s positive impact on its students, community and our region, along with additional funding to support USA Health in recognition of its unique mission as the region’s only health care provider with a Level One Trauma Center, Burn Unit and Neonatal Intensive Care facility.

 Supporting America’s Largest Employer – Small Businesses